 Each morning begins just after sunrise, where you will start with breakfast to fuel up for your day of trekking.
 During the trek, you will pass over the mountain hills, passing by rice paddies, chilli fields, locals herding their buffalos, and some beautiful viewpoints of the valleys below.

 Although, do be careful of the buffalos you meet along the tracks.
-Our guide was chased off the side of the mountain, while we stood pin against the wall.
+Our guide was chased off the side of the mountain, while we stood pinned against the wall.
 Luckily for us, the big bull only had an interest in our guide who could easily avoid him.